alt1f923/python_tutorial/chapter one/README.md

   Ok so we're nearly there, the end of chapter one, but this is one of the most important parts of this chapter: Functions.
   What are functions?
 What if you could do the same piece of code to different variables, **without** having to write the code multiple times?
 That's what a function is, it allows you to set special variables only it can use inside itself, where you can give it instructions on what you want it to do with it, you can have it `return` values back or just do an action.

-  **Functions follow the same naming convention as variables (lowercase with words seperated by underscores)**
+  **Functions follow the same naming convention as variables (lowercase with words separated by underscores)**

-  To define a function, we use the `def` keyword followed by what we want to name the function, ending the line with parenthesis with what variables we want to use inside inside them.
+  To define a function, we use the `def` keyword followed by what we want to name the function, ending the line with parenthesis with what variables we want to use inside them.
 With a colon as the last character.

   Let's look at an example:
 ```python